 Jay and Karrie Stemmler

-We like to say that Jay was an accidental pottery apprentice in Japan.
 Having been fortunate to live in Japan for a few years in the early 90’s as English teachers, we were eager for another opportunity to go back.
 Jay’s dream was to study with a Japanese potter.
 In 2007, we were able to return to Japan for a year.
-Luckily, Karrie did the teaching this time so Jay was free to pursue the pottery dream.
-As things sometimes happen – there he was, Mr. Owashi, pottery master, sitting in one of Karrie’s English classes the first week.
+Karrie did the teaching so Jay could pursue the pottery dream.
+First he had to find a teacher!
+As things sometimes happen – there was Mr. Owashi, local pottery master, sitting in one of Karrie’s English classes the first week.
 Really, no kidding.
-Before we knew it, Jay was working and throwing pots full-time at Washyu-gama, Mr. Owashi’s studio on the side of a mountain in Kojima Japan.
+Before we knew it, Jay was working and throwing pots full-time at Wasyu-gama, Mr. Owashi’s studio on the side of a mountain in Kojima Japan.
 Karrie spent her free time honing her pottery skills in the studio as well.

 On our return from Japan in 2008, we set up our own studio and gallery.
 Much of the work we now produce in our Indianola studio reflects our love of the Japanese aesthetic.
 We produce wheel-thrown and hand-built functional ceramic ware for your kitchen and home.

 In addition, fun is had with fire, smoke and glowing hot pots in the making of decorative Raku pottery.
 We offer private and small group lessons out of our studio as well.

 In October of 2019 we had the opportunity to travel to New Zealand to work with wood-fire ceramicist Elena Renker.
 Following her residency in Shigaraki Japan, Elena developed her own unique take on the Japanese aesthetic of Kurinuki, which literally means ‘carving out’.
 She is known internationally for the tea bowls she creates.